The Ultimate Guide to Welding, Part 3: Industries that Employ Welders

 Aerospace: Since the construction of the very first commercial aircraft, welding has been used in the aerospace industry as one of the most effective methods of fusing metal.
 Aerospace welders are responsible for the manufacture and repair of airplanes, jets, and helicopters in the aircraft industry.

-Agriculture: Welders working in the agriculture industry provide structural repair and modification of on-farm agricultural equipment.
+Agriculture: Welders working in the agriculture industry provide structural repair and modification on farm agricultural equipment.
 Agricultural welders are hired to help build custom tools or systems that increase farming production.

 Construction and Infrastructure: A large-scale construction project is only as strong as the quality of its individual components.
 So welding is critical to the success of any construction or infrastructure project.
 Welders in this industry create the metal framework for buildings and bridges, and they also cut and repair beams, columns, and girders.